Virginia Gov.-elect Youngkin’s underaged son tried to vote in Tuesday’s election, elections officials said

 “I told him, ‘I don’t know what occurred with your friend, but you are not registered to vote today.
 You’re welcome to register, but you will not be voting today,’ ” Chanty, a Democrat, recalled saying.

-Devin O’Malley, a spokesman for Youngkin, declined to comment Friday.
+Devin O’Malley, a spokesman for Youngkin, issued a statement Friday.

+““It’s unfortunate that while Glenn attempts to unite the Commonwealth around his positive message of better schools, safer streets, a lower cost of living, and more jobs, his political opponents — mad that they suffered historic losses this year — are pitching opposition research on a 17-year old kid who honestly misunderstood Virginia election law and simply asked polling officials if he was eligible to vote; when informed he was not, he went to school,” O’Malley wrote.

 Scott O. Konopasek, the head of Fairfax’s elections office, said it doesn’t appear that the teen violated any state election laws.